Azure/AppService/_posts/2022-11-09-multi-region-web-app.md

 az webapp create --name <web-app-west-us> --resource-group <resource-group-name> --plan <app-service-plan-west-us>
 ```

 Make note of the default host name of each web app so you can define the backend addresses when you deploy the Front Door in the next step.
 It should be in the format `<web-app-name>.azurewebsites.net`.
-This can be found by running the following command or by navigating to the app's "Overview" page in the [Azure portal](https://portal.azure.com).
+This can be found by running the following command or by navigating to the app's **Overview** page in the [Azure portal](https://portal.azure.com).

 ```bash
 az webapp show --name <web-app-name> --resource-group <resource-group-name> --query "hostNames"